Jeremy Clements: 2017

+The 2021 season would be one of Clements' best.
+Despite not winning a race, he scored eight top-ten finishes and qualified for the playoffs on points.
+He finished twelfth in the final standings, tying his best points finish.

 2022

-In 2022, Clements scored his second career win at the Daytona night race on overtime, earning him a playoff appearance at first.
+In 2022, Clements scored his second career win, after a firm tenth-place finish at Watkins Glen put him in place for a good starting place at Daytona.
+The win at the Daytona night race after overtime, earned him a playoff appearance at first.
 However, NASCAR issued the team an L2 penalty four days later after the post-race inspection discovered an illegally modified intake manifold.
-Clements kept the win, but was declared ineligible for the playoffs.
+Clements kept the win but was declared ineligible for the playoffs.
 In addition, crew chief Mark Setzer was fined US$60,000 and the team was docked 75 owner and driver points, plus 10 playoff points should the team qualify for the postseason.
-Clements's appeal was heard on September 13; panel members Tom DeLoach, Richard Gore and Dixon Johnston found in Clements's favor, rescinding the penalty and revoking the punishments.
+Clements' appeal was heard on September 13; panel members Tom DeLoach, Richard Gore and Dixon Johnston found in Clements's favor, rescinding the penalty and revoking the punishments.
 As a result, he regained his eligibility for the 2022 playoffs.
 On October 18, Setzer was suspended for one race and fined US$25,000 for an L1 Penalty under Section 14.4.B.E, which deals with the modification of a composite body part following the Las Vegas race.
 In addition, the No. 51 has been docked 40 driver and owner points.
-Clements would wind up finishing 12th in the points standings.
+Clements would wind up finishing twelfth in the points standings.

+2023

+2023 was a disappointing season for Clements.
+He recorded seven top-fifteens, with his best showings being two fourteenth place finishes.
+He failed to record a single top-ten finish and finished nineteenth in the point standings.

+2024

+Clements' 2024 season would follow a similar trend as the previous season.
+He scored just one top-ten finish, a sixth place finish at Atlanta, and finished twentieth in the standings.

+2025

+Clements began the 2025 season with a ninth place finish at Daytona.
+Clements would be awarded an extra point because he scored the Xfinity Fastest Lap in the race.
+At Circuit of the Americas, Clements would make his 500th Xfinity Series start, becoming the fourth driver to do so.
+He ended the season with four top-ten finishes and finished 21st in the standings.